connectedbydata/connectedbydata.org/ai-in-education/toolkit.md

 ### Feedback portal

 To provide your group responses as part of inputs to the 2026 Generative AI in Education Summit the teacher / group leader [must sign up for a unique feedback code](https://airtable.com/appjXCj5YHXHNpVLL/pag6gqEtczfvFB5Yy/form).
 Your code and feedback link will be shared with you on e-mail shortly after your registration (allow 2 - 3 days for this).

+> A recording of a ['walkthrough' webinar briefing](https://youtu.be/2NpfViMd-5g) about how to use the toolkit, and submit feedback, is available on our YouTube channel [41 mins].